retrocomputacion/retrobbs/readme.md

 *RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8-bit computers.

 Even though this is the third rewrite of this script, it is still in an early development stage, expect to find many bugs and ugly/non-pythonic code inside.
-Viewer discretion is advised.

 ---